-Below are some of the frequently asked questions we get at the studio.
+Below are some of the frequently asked questions.
 Click on each question to read the answer.

 What’s a typical class like?